+We have already heard rumors that Washington may take some number of the absconding freedom fighters to this country: Does Obama Plan to Welcome Dangerous Libyan Refugees to America?
 That would be a terrible decision for national security reasons as well as economic (as in, no spare jobs), so let's hope Obama is too busy campaigning for re-election to welcome any extraneous Muslim refugees.

 Britain, on the other hand, has been making noises that the era of big immigration is over, particularly since the reports of the Labour Party shenanigans to diversify the population.
 Many of these immigrants have turned out to be hostile to Western values, to say the least.

 This just in from the British government: no welcome mat will be forthcoming for North Africans calling themselves refugees.
 Or so the government says now.

 BRITAIN will not open its borders to migrants fleeing the turmoil in North Africa, the Home Secretary has insisted.

 Theresa May told her EU counterparts that the UK was not prepared to take on any "burden sharing".
 Ms May issued her warning at a meeting of Europe's Home Affairs ministers in response to calls for help from Italy.